HarishDvs/HarishDvs/README.md

 # 💫 About Me:
 👋 Hey there!
-I’m really into AI/ML, especially when it comes to exploring things like neural networks, image processing, and finding real-world ways to apply AI.<br><br>Along the way, I’ve worked on some cool stuff like convolutional models and integrating AI into mobile apps.
-But what I enjoy most is staying curious, learning new things, and seeing how AI is evolving.<br><br>Always excited to explore fresh ideas and tools that push the boundaries of what’s possible with machine learning.
+I’m really into AI/ML, especially when it comes to exploring things like neural networks, image processing, and finding real-world ways to apply AI.<br><br>Along the way, I’ve worked on some cool stuff like convolutional models and integrating AI into website applications and buiilding websites as well.
+But what I enjoy most is staying curious, learning new things, and seeing how AI & ML and other technologies are evolving.<br><br>Always excited to explore fresh ideas and tools that push the boundaries of what’s possible with AI & machine learning.

 ## 🌐 Socials: